 "No matter the media, materials, or processes each artist uses, she brings inventiveness, risk-taking, and experimentation to her practice," said Suzanne Weaver, The Brown Foundation Curator of Modern and Contemporary Art and curator of the exhibition.
 “Over careers of many decades, each has challenged approaches to abstraction—organic and gestural or inorganic and geometric—to make work that is continually fresh."

 Many of the artists in Texas Women have enriching relationships as teachers, mentors, and close friends.
-For example, in the early 1960s when Hood taught at the Museum School associated with the Museum of Fine Arts, Houston, James was her student.
+For example, James was a student of Hood's at the Museum School associated with the Museum of Fine Arts, Houston.
 “This committed group of women artists has created a rich environment in which all artists can feel free to experiment, innovate, and thrive," said Weaver.
 "In turn, they've helped ensure that Texas is one of the most important artistic centers in the country."

 A host committee is being assembled of local women leaders and business women to help fund this exhibition.
 If you are interested in participating, please email Jennalie Lyons, Director of Development, at jennalie.Iyons@samuseum.org or call 210.978.8117.